 Written Statement In Suit Relating To Benami transaction

-In some cases limitation, estoppel and other legal applicable pleas may also be forwarded in written statement in order to contest the claim of the plaintiff.
+In some cases limitation, estoppel and other legal applicable pleas may also be forwarded in a written statement in order to contest the claim of the plaintiff.

 Limitation For Benami Suits

 In the case titled: Mst.
-Sara Bai Vs lqbal, reported in 2006 MLD 1429 Karachi citation a, it is held that, “suit for which no period of limitation is provided elsewhere in the schedule can be filed under Article 120 of the Limitation Act, 1908. within Six years when the right to sue accrue”.
+Sara Bai Vs Iqbal reported in 2006 MLD 1429 Karachi citation a, it is held that “suit for which no period of limitation is provided elsewhere in the schedule can be filed under Article 120 of the Limitation Act, 1908. within six years when the right to sue to accrue”.

-Onus to prove the benami transaction is always on that person who asserts or alleges.
+Onus to prove the Benami transaction is always on that person who asserts or alleges.
 The parties to the suit cannot go beyond the facts which are mentioned in the plaint or in written statement.

-in an article written by Abdul Zakir Tareen Advocate High Court of Peshawar Pakistan.
+In an article written by Abdul Zakir Tareen Advocate High Court of Peshawar Pakistan.